drachenwald/autobaelfyr/_issues/2022-12/100-cheese-for-a-princess.md

 ### Day 1, evening

-The lactose-free cheese arrived at my house, courtesy of my wife, who did the shopping that day.
+The lactose-free milk arrived at my house, courtesy of my wife, who did the shopping that day.
 There were two liters of it, and they went into a clean bowl.
 To that I added a half cup or so of whey.
 Each time I make cheese, I save the whey.
 Sometimes I use it for cooking or other purposes, but the main reason I save it is for precisely this reason.
 I've been rolling the whey over for quite a few years now, so regardless of what the original starter that I used was, it's now almost certainly developed its own character.
 In this, it's similar to sourdough, which also develops its own microbiome if you use it long enough.

 I then mixed a small squirt of vegetable rennet with a little cold water, and mixed that in with the milk.